dicook/Data_Modelling_and_Computing/content/_index.md

 # ETC1010: Data Modelling and Computing

-## Grade distribution

-- HD     15
-- D        30
-- C        29
-- P         5
-- F         2

-## Mark distribution

-- median: 71.5
-- min: 30; Q1: 65; Q3: 78; max: 88

-## Semester 1 2019
+## Semester 2 2019

+- Lecturer: Dr. Nicholas Tierney (nicholas.tierney at  monash.edu)
-- Lecturers: Professor Di Cook (dicook@monash.edu)
+- Chief Examiner: Professor Di Cook
-- Tutors: Stuart Lee, Steph Kobakian, Mitchell O'Hara-Wild
+- Tutors: Steph Kobakian, Mitchell O'Hara-Wild, Sayani Gupta, Sherry

 Unless your question is a personal issue or an administrative matter, please do not send us direct email.
-The [ED site](https://edstem.org/courses/3443/) is appropriate for questions related to the course material.
+The [ED site](https://edstem.org/courses/3645/) is appropriate for questions related to the course material.

 ## Schedule

-- Lectorials: Tue 4:00-5:40; Thu 10:00-11:40 (101 - LTB Bldg 92)
+- Lectorials: Wed 1500-1650; Fri 08:00-10:00 (101 - LTB Bldg 92)
 - Note: ED is used for asking for help, reading and lab exercise quizzes and assignment turn in.
 Only your name and email is stored in this system.
 - **If you register after the start of the semester** or if you miss a lecture/lab, it is your responsibility to catch up with